prayerie/ChaoJpLayoutFixer/README.md

 This value is controlled by a registry key; this software lists all the layouts available on your machine, and you can choose which one to use for direct input mode.
 This may be particularly useful if you have a non-U.S. or Japanese keyboard, and want to type in both languages with only the Japanese IME.

 As some layouts use the same DLL, they might be displayed with the wrong name.
-This does not make any difference and is only a temporary error in the software.
+This does not make any difference and is only a limitation of this program.
+A future release will fix this, although it does not affect functionality.

 A backup of your Japanese input method is made to a .reg file such that you can undo changes without using the software.